sdesena/sdesena/README.md

 ## Hello 🌍

 Welcome to my GitHub profile, where I showcase projects and contributions in **Geospatial Data Science**, with a focus on remote sensing and environmental analysis.
-My academic background includes a **Bachelor’s in Environmental Management** and an **MBA in Data Science and Analytics**.
+My academic background includes a **Bachelor’s degree in Environmental Management** and an **MBA in Data Science and Analytics** from the University of São Paulo.

 ### Areas of Focus
 I am actively learning and developing projects in the following areas: